Zaha: Revamped Crystal Palace academy now among the best in the world

 - Ballon d'Or 2021 Power Rankings: Why Salah's form won't be enough to win this year's prize

-Zaha joined Crystal Palace academy at the age of 11 in 2004 and he went on to make his first-team debut, six years later in a Championship loss to Cardiff City.
+Zaha joined Crystal Palace academy at the age of 11 in 2004 and he went on to make his first-team debut six years later in an EFL Championship loss to Cardiff City.

 The Ivorian winger has established himself as a key player in Patrick Vieira’s team and he compared the newly-commissioned facility with what he had while growing up.